Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 ![Landfall](/assets/wr/20240429235252_1.jpg)
 {% endfigure %}

-The orcs have landed in some kind of tropical savannah.
+The orcs have landed in some kind of tropical savanna.
 Thrall isn't even sure that this is Kalimdor, but his grunt assures him that this must be it.
 The other ships are missing, and Grom Hellscream's fate concerns Thrall in particular.
 Time to look around.

 We start with two grunts and two troll headhunters, and in classic Reign of Chaos, which only includes the first two missions of the prologue campaign, it's not explained where the trolls came from.
 They're just... there, somehow.
 Their story is only told in full in the Warcraft 3 demo, in the [bonus prologue missions](https://lintian.eu/2024/03/13/warcraft-retrospective-20/) I previously covered.
 Thankfully, these missions are included in Reforged.